 A serious symptom of NHL is superior vena cava syndrome (SVCS).
 In SVCS, a tumor in the chest behind the breastbone blocks the flow of blood in the vein that carries blood from the head and arms to the heart.
 This causes the head and arms to swell.
 SVCS is life-threatening and requires emergency medical attention.

 If you are concerned about any of the symptoms or signs on this list, please talk with your child’s health care team.
-They will ask how long and how often your child has been having the symptom(s), in addition to other questions.
-This is to help figure out the cause of the problem, called a diagnosis.
+Your doctor will try to understand what is causing your child’s symptom(s).
+They may do an exam and order tests to understand the cause of the problem, which is called a diagnosis.

 Be sure to talk with your child’s health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.